cassiebreviu/onnx-csharp-serverless/blog.md

 # ONNX: No, it's not a Pokemon!
-Deploy your ONNX model with csharp and Azure Functions
+Deploy your ONNX model with C# and Azure Functions

 Ok you got a ML model working in Jupyter notebooks, now what?
 Lets deploy it!
 There are many ways to opperationalize your model.
 In this tutorial we are going to be using a model created with Python and SciKit Learn from [this blog post](https://dev.to/azure/grab-your-wine-it-s-time-to-demystify-ml-and-nlp-47f7) to classify wine quality based on the description from a wine magazine.
 We are going to take that model, update it to use a [pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) and export it to an ONNX format.
 The reason we want to use ONNX format is because this is what will allow us to deploy it to many different platforms.
 There are many other benefits (such as performance) to using ONNX.
 Learn more about that [here](https://onnx.ai/).
-Since I ♥ csharp we are going to use with the [onnxruntime nuget library](https://www.nuget.org/packages/Microsoft.ML.OnnxRuntime/) available for dotnet.
+Since I ♥ C# we are going to use with the [onnxruntime nuget library](https://www.nuget.org/packages/Microsoft.ML.OnnxRuntime/) available for dotnet.
 However, if you prefer to use a different language many are supported.

 ### Prerquesites